NIB-223/meet/README.md

  As a user, I should be able to use the app to some extent when I am offline, so that I can see events without internet connection

  ## Scenario 1: Show cached data when there's no internet connection
-- Given: user has no internet connection
+- Given: user has no internet connection and is on the app
 - When: user wants to see events
 - Then: the user will be able to see catched events (accessed when user had internet)